 A mnemonic for remembering the names of skull foramen that the branches of the trigeminal nerve (CN V) pass through is:

 Standing Room Only

 standing: superior orbital fissure (frontal branch of trigeminal nerve)

 room: foramen rotundum (maxilary branch of trigeminal nerve)

 Trigeminal neuralgia or tic douloureux corresponds to a clinical manifestation of sudden severe paroxysms of pain which usually lasts a few seconds to a few minutes, more often involving the maxillary branch of the trigeminal nerve.
 A vascular compression is the most prevalent cause.
 Other cause...

 Trochlear apparatus calcification in the orbit is a common incidental finding on CT of the head, found in ~12.5% of patients.
 There is no association with diabetes mellitus but an association has been demonstrated with autoimmune disease and elevated ALP 1,2.

-The true vocal cords are the thickened, free edge of the cricovocal membrane, the cricovocal ligament, lined by mucous membrane.
+The true vocal cords are the thickened, free edge of the cricovocal membrane, the cricovocal ligament, lined by mucous membrane 1.
 Together they form part of the glottis, the V-shaped aperture through which air passes.
-Their primary role is in phonation where vibration of the adducted vocal cords ...
+Their primary role is in phonation where vibration of the adducted vocal cord...

 A trumpeted internal acoustic meatus (IAM) is an indirect sign of an acoustic schwannoma and is useful in helping differentiating between one and other cerebellopontine angle entities, especially from a meningioma which typically does not extend into the meatus 1.